 - It helps with Alzheimer’s, acne, urticaria, eczema, arthritis, gout, wounds, cirrhosis of the liver, periodontal disease, peripheral vascular disease, scleroderma, vascular fragility, and inflammation.

 Medicinal Uses of Mandookparni

 Mandookparni / Gotu Kola is an important medicinal herb.
-It is a tonic for brain and used in treatment of variety of disorders.
-It has cooling, sedative and relaxing effect.
-The tea prepared from Gotu kola induces sleep and gives relief in insomnia.
+It is a tonic for the brain, and used in the treatment of variety of disorders.
+It has cooling, sedative, and relaxing effect.
+The tea prepared from Gotu kola induces sleep, and gives relief in insomnia.
 Below is given few home remedies that can be done at home using Gotu Kola fresh leaves or powder.

 2. Appetizer, Hyperacidity

-Few fresh leaves (5-10) of plant are chewed daily in the morning for one month.
+Few fresh leaves (5-10) of the plant is chewed daily in the morning for one month.

 3. Dysuria, burning urination, painful urination